gruppe5org/canao/README.md

 1. Download [Ollama](https://www.ollama.com/)
 2. Open Ollama
-3. Set enviroment variable, `OLLAMA_HOST = 0.0.0.0` [read the docs for instructions](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server).
+3. Set enviroment variable, `OLLAMA_HOST = 0.0.0.0` [read the docs for instructions on how to set enviroment variables on Windows/MacOS/Linux](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server).
 4. Also set the enviroment variable `OLLAMA_ORIGINS "*"` The enviroment variables are required to enable our computers to communicate with each other.
 Step 3 and 4 are not required when you just want to use Ollama locally.
 But we need it for our custom interface to work.

 ### Base Models